Washington’s diverse climate and geography.

 The state’s geography is diverse and spectacular at almost every turn.
 Washington has seven distinct physiographic regions, from the rugged Pacific coastline and soaring volcanic peaks of the Cascades to the fertile fields of the Columbia Basin.

-While it’s tempting to delve deep into the geology that created such a diverse landscape over thousands of years, we’ll focus on the two distinct sides of the state since the geology not only drives the geography, but also the climate.
+While it’s tempting to delve deep into the geology that created such a diverse landscape over thousands of years, we’ll focus instead on the two distinct sides of the state since the geology not only drives the geography, but also the climate.

 Western Washington